Facebook logo - click to follow SImplyMeds on Facebook

 - Lower oesophageal sphincter failure - This can be due to many reasons.
 The sphincter at the top of the stomach becomes weak and doesn’t close fully, allowing stomach acid to leak up into the gullet and cause irritation

-• Eating a heavy meal or lying down straight after a meal
+• Eating a heavy meal or lying down right after a meal

 • Stress

-• Eating chocolate, smoking, excessive caffeine, alcohol: These relax the lower oesophageal sphincter, allow acid to leak up into the gullet.
+• Eating chocolate, smoking, and excessive caffeine or alcohol: These relax the lower oesophageal sphincter, allowing acid to leak up into the gullet.

 • Being pregnant: Pressure and hormonal imbalances can cause reflux.